🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 The truth of the matter is that many brands simply don't bother to ask for customer feedback, or if they do it's in a limited capacity.
 By taking the time to ask for customer feedback through a proper customer satisfaction survey the business will stand out from the competition.
 When it comes to referrals, chances are that people will mention interactions like this, that portray your company in a positive light, and therefore will all work towards a new customer coming onboard.

-Customer feedback identifies potential brand advocates
+Customer feedback identifies potential brand advocates.

 Customer surveys help you identify both the positive and negative experiences that are had by your customers.
 The negative feedback that you might receive certainly helps you resolve problems quickly through identification and action.
 The positive feedback allows you to see where you're doing well, and increase efforts in these areas to maximise potential conversions in the future.

 Brand advocates are like gold dust and should be identified and nurtured into a useful tool for your brand.
 They will, effectively, do a great deal of your marketing for you and they’ll deliver it with genuine emotion too, greatly benefiting your emotional marketing campaigns.
 Once identified, reaching out to them on a personal basis will go a long way to cementing a relationship with them.
-Going another step further and asking them to formalise a partnership with your brand will pay dividends in the long run.
+Going another step further and asking them to formalize a partnership with your brand will pay dividends in the long run.

 customer satisfaction survey results